Mateusz-Grzelinski/actionlint-py/README.md

       name: actionlint
       description: Lint GitHub workflows with actionlint
       additional_dependencies: [ actionlint-py ]
-      #additional_dependencies: [actionlint-py==1.6.25.9.dev.5]
+      #additional_dependencies: [actionlint-py==1.6.25.9]
       # safer, but pre-commit autoupdate will not work
-      # note: the versioning scheme is different: not "v1.6.25" but "1.6.25.9.dev.5" (last number is build system version)
+      # note: the pip versioning scheme is different from actionlint binary: not "v1.6.25" but "1.6.25.9" (last number is build system version)
       entry: actionlint
       #args: [-ignore "*.set-output. was depracated.*"]
       language: python